achirkin/qua-view/README.md

       - height         # [Number] height of a building to be extruded if it is given in 2D
       - previewImgUrl  # [String] url to show an image above the info panel
       - viewColor      # [#RRGGBB] set the color of an object explicitly
+      - nondeletable   # [Bool] cannot delete object if true (default: false)
+                       # This property makes sense only if user is allowed to add/delete objects;
+                       # use it to protect essential objects from deletion.
+                       # Note: the property does not propagate to a group, so if at least one object in a group
+                       #       is deletable, then the whole group can be delete via that object.
       - static         # [Bool] cannot move object if true (default: false)
+                       # (static = true implies nondeletable = true)
       - selectable     # [Bool] if we can click on object to select it
                        # (default: true)
                        # (selectable = false implies static = true)